All Episodes

 And what Senator Obama is going to produce more energy tomorrow, next week, next month, next year, even the next few years.

-If I thought there was any evidence that you had the slightest clue what you were talking about when it comes to energy, then I might consider what you have to say.
+You know, Senator Obama, if I thought there was any evidence that you had the slightest clue what you were talking about when it comes to energy, then I might consider what you have to say.

-But I don't think anything you're you're proposing is going to cut prices or increase supply at all.
+But I don't think anything you're proposing is going to cut prices or increase supply at all.

 And you know it.

-The hell with what John McCain knows.
+To hell with what John McCain knows.

-Anti-progress, anti-liberty, anti-freedom, this Obama, they want you hurting.
+Ms. Obama, they want you hurting.

 They want you suffering.